-The radio transmitter and receiver modules were build around two dedicated circuits: the TH72032 ASK transmitter and the TH71111 FSK/FM/ASK single-conversion superheterodyne receiver, designed by Melexis for applications in the European 868 MHz industrial-scientific-medical (ISM) band.
+The radio transmitter and receiver modules were build around two dedicated circuits: the TH72032 ASK transmitter and the TH71111 FSK/FM/ASK single-conversion superheterodyne receiver.

-The transmitter's carrier frequency $f_c$ is determined by the frequency of the reference crystal $f{ref}$ .
+The TH72032 ASK transmitter IC is designed for applications in the European 868 MHz industrialscientific-medical (ISM) band, according to the EN 300 220 telecommunications standard.
+It can also be used for any other system with carrier frequencies ranging from 850 MHz to 930 MHz.
+The transmitter's carrier frequency f_c is determined by the frequency of the reference crystal f{ref} .
 The integrated PLL synthesizer ensures that carrier frequencies, ranging from 850 MHz to 930 MHz, can be achieved.
-This is done by using a crystal with a reference frequency according to: $f{ref} = f_c/N$ , where N = 32 is the PLL feedback divider ratio.
-The PLL transmitter can be ASK-modulated by applying a data stream directly at a dedicated pin ASKDTA.
-This turns the internal current sources of the power amplifier on and off and therefore leads to an ASK signal at the output.
-The mode control logic allows two different modes of operation depending of the state of the mode control pin ENTX.
+This is done by using a crystal with a reference frequency according to: $f{ref} = f_c/N$, where N = 32 is the PLL feedback divider ratio.